michaelawyu/stripe-google-demo/TUTORIAL.md

 ## Try it out

+First, open `example-app/static/stripe.js` in the file explorer.
+Replace `YOUR-API-KEY` with the value of your Stripe public API key.

-Run the command below to start an example to incorporates the payment process:
+Run the command below to start the example app that incorporates the payment process:

 ```
 cd ~/stripe-google-demo